-3) This disclosure requirement enter into force as of June 2024.
+2) This disclosure requirement enter into force as of June 2024.
 SBAB work with data development regarding GHG-financed emissions is ongoing and will be published on required level of details as soon as the data is assured, not later than June 2024.

 The template includes assets in the banking book representing loans and advances to non financial counterparties.
-Construction loans is included in the NACE distribution and consequently in the total.
+Construction loans are included in the NACE distribution and consequently in the total.
 Loans to credit institutions and households are excluded.
 The gross carrying amount is aligned with the valued reported in Finrep.
-Maturity is defined as residual contractual maturity is defined as exposure-weighted average constractual maturity.
-Contractual maturity is defined according to remaining days to final payment date.
-Exposures within the first two buckets is represented by floating rate notes(FRN-loans) and property loans.
+Maturity is defined as residual contractual maturity and is calculated with remaining days to final payment date.
+Exposures within the first two buckets are represented by floating rate notes (FRN-loans) and property loans.
 FRN-loans has a maturity period that is equal to the condition period, with possible maturity up to 10 years, most common maturity of 5 years.
-Property loans is a form of "until further notice" and although the maturity period is reported equal to the condition period, by property loans.
+Property loans is a form of "until further notice" and although the maturity period is reported equal to the condition period.
+Bucket 10 years or longer is represented by property loans.